 You’ve decided that you are able to jump through all the hoops that Spain has so jovially set up for travelers.
 Now it’s time to fill out the health form—otherwise known as the passenger locator form—the basic document you will need to be allowed entry to the country.

 Tip: In Spanish, this form is called Formulario de Control Sanitario.
-On many websites, you will see this form being referred to as FCS form or health control form.
-We’ll stick to health form.
+On many websites, you will see this form being referred to as an FCS form or health control form.
+We’ll stick to the health form.

 One more time for the people in the back: You can be vaccinated all you want, but if you can’t present the QR code from this health form at the airport, you can turn around and go home.